-Find out more information about International Relations
+Information about International Relations Degrees

 International Relations is a subdiscipline in the field of Social Sciences.
 It connects to numerous other subjects, including Politics, History, Linguistics, Economics, Philosophy, Religious Studies, Business, and Law.
 People involved in International Relations analyse global problems, such as poverty, human rights, ethics, and try to find solutions based on interdisciplinary research.